Note: This blog reflects an updated eksctl command as of November 11, 2019.

 Feedback and future work

 Here at Weaveworks we are very excited about this new feature and we look forward to getting your feedback as we iterate on it and related areas.
 You can get in touch with us by raising issues on the eksctl repo, joining the mailing list, or the #eksctl channel of our public slack.

 We are working on extending the number of recommended profiles and providing customers with the ability to create their own custom profiles.
 We’re looking forward to hearing your feedback, and any contributions are welcome!

-Join Michael Hausenblas, Developer Advocate at AWS and Kalbir Sohi, eksctl Product Manager at Weaveworks in this upcoming webinar as they discuss and demonstrate:
+Watch this on-demand webinar presented by Michael Hausenblas, Developer Advocate at AWS and Kalbir Sohi, eksctl Product Manager at Weaveworks where they discuss and demonstrate:

 - How to get started with Amazon EKS and eksctl

 - What GitOps is and what the benefits are of implementing it

 - Configuration management with GitOps on Amazon EKS with eksctl